joshjzaslow/LaTeX-jekkish/README.md

 Tested (thus far) on OSX.

 ## Installation
 This package is available on PyPI.
-To install, just type '''pip install jekkish''' in your terminal.
+To install, just type ```pip install jekkish``` in your terminal.

 If you use SublimeText, you can use place jekkish.sublime-build in your Sublime\ Packages/User.}